 Words to Tweet: #カキ氷 (kakigoori) for all your Instagram-worthy shaved ice photos.

 This old-school festival celebrating the fall harvest is celebrated on the 15th day of the 8th month according to the Chinese lunar calendar.
 The day is also known as 🎑, as the moon is at its roundest and brightest this time of the year.
 Use this day to brush up on your Sailor Moon mythology and the legend of “tsuki no usagi,” the rabbit who lives on the moon.

 🎑 = otsukimi (Moon Viewing Festival)

 Words to Tweet: #中秋の名月 (mid-autumn moon) with a favorite festival photo.

 Oct.
 31: Halloween

-Each October, Halloween is starting to trend in Japan, though the trick-or-treat tradition is unlikely to catch on.
+Each October, Halloween is a huge deal in Japan — specifically, dressing up in a scary costume.
 Whether you decide to be a 👻 or 👺 don’t miss the opportunity to dress up — as many Japanese and foreigners alike do — and take photos at Shibuya’s iconic zebra crossing.

 👻 = obake (ghost)

 👺 = tengu (a Japanese mythological being that lives in the mountains)